 There are several potential chemical and physical hazards associated with the tasks of this project.
-The chemical hazards include the potential for exposure to volatile organic compounds.
+The chemical hazards include the potential for exposure to volatile and semivolatile organic compounds, metals, pesticides, and PCBs.
 The apparent physical hazards include use of heavy equipment, uneven terrain, noise and heat stress.
 Environmental hazards, including native flora and fauna, are also a major concern.
 Each of these hazards is described in Section 3.0.

-Section 5.0 describes the air monitoring requirements which consist of using a PID or FID, Oxygen/Combustible Gas Meter, and Radiation Meter to monitor contaminant levels.
+Section 5.0 describes the air monitoring requirements which consist of using a PID or FID, Oxygen/Combustible Gas Meter, Radiation Meter, and Dräger Tubes to monitor contaminant levels.

-The level of personal protective equipment (PPE) used for work tasks and other operations will range from levels D through C as identified in Section 6.2, with protection upgrades or downgrades dependent on monitoring results, and the Site Health and Safety Officer's discretion.
+The level of personal protective equipment (PPE) used for work tasks and other operations will range from levels D through B as identified in Section 6.2, with protection upgrades or downgrades dependent on monitoring results, and the Site Health and Safety Officer's discretion.